nexiality/documentation/userguide/InstallingNexial.md

 ### Check Excel Version
-Currently Nexial supports Excel 2007 and 2010.
-Nexial requires the use of XLSX format (old XLS format not supported).
+Nexial requires Excel 2007/2010 or above.
+It requires the use of XLSX format (old XLS format not supported).

 ### Checking Browser Availability and Version